Vocal Group Hall of Fame: Founding

 The Vocal Group Hall of Fame was conceived by Butala.
 He came up with the idea of the museum/hall of fame.
 Winner, a successful local businessman and entrepreneur, agreed to fund and operate the project.
-Butala is also the founding member of the famous 50s & '60s singing group The Lettermen.
-He is the only living original member of The Lettermen and still performs with the group.
+Butala is also a founding member of The Lettermen.

 "The Vocal Group Hall of Fame & Museum Company Inc." opened in 1998 followed by The Vocal Group Hall of Fame 501 (c)3 Non-Profit Foundation.
 The foundation was formed and operated by attorneys and accountants employed by Winner.

 The foundation was created to care for, protect and display the Inductees' memorabilia and to enjoy the benefits of a non-profit foundation.
 The foundation began collecting donations of memorabilia from the inductees and began seeking grants from the city of Sharon and the Commonwealth of Pennsylvania.
 It also solicited donations from a hopeful supportive public.

 Shortly after the foundation was created, Winner renovated the Museum building.
 He later opened the Museum and set up headquarters at the newly renovated museum building that he owned across the street from his offices in Sharon.

 2001

 Inductions were scheduled and promoted for September 11, 2001 (9/11).
 The Vocal Group Hall of Fame Inductions and were to be produced behind the museum building in a parking lot.
 The Vocal Group Hall of Fame Museum Company Inc. had begun the 2001 Inductions preparation, production, and promotion when the 9/11 terror attack crisis left artists/inductees unable to travel to Inductions.
 All airplanes had been grounded, causing the 2001 inductions to be postponed to October 4, 2001.

-In the time between 9/11 and October 4, 2001, a few members of the Vocal Group Hall of Fame museum staff went to a concert at the nearby Cleveland Indians minor league baseball stadium in Ohio to see Kool & the Gang, Village People and Disco Explosion.
+In the time between 9/11 and October 4, 2001, a few members of the Vocal Group Hall of Fame museum staff went to a concert to see Kool & the Gang and the Village People.
 They liked the production and show management.
-The group made an offer to the concert producer.
-Bob Crosby.
-Crosby got his start in the entertainment business at Dick Clark Productions in 1976.
+The group made an offer to the concert promoter, Bob Crosby, who started with Dick Clark Productions in 1976.
 He was contracted to produce the 2001 Vocal Group Hall of Fame Production.
-Crosby accepted the offer and successfully staged the concert.
-He recorded video and audio of the 2001 Inductions and marketed and packaged the first DVD of inductions.
+Crosby successfully staged the event.
+He recorded video and audio of the 2001 inductions and marketed and packaged the first DVD.

-Prior quarters and annual projections showed low attendance to the museum and unsatisfying ticket sales to both the museum and Inductions.
-This caused tensions between Winner and Butala.
-Batula was not very helpful because he was on tour most of the time with The Lettermen.
-This issue led to the resolution of all matters by dissolving the interest and partnership in the For-profit Vocal Group Hall of Fame and Museum Company Inc.
+Low museum attendance and unsatisfying ticket sales to the inductions created tension between Winner and Butala, who was busy with The Lettermen.
+This led to the dissolution of the for-profit Vocal Group Hall of Fame and Museum Company Inc.